 Once my children get to Life of Fred Fractions and beyond, I expect my kids to work independently.
 However, I am available when they have questions.

-It is spiral.
+It is spiral, in concept.

 This means that it may be difficult to jump in mid-series.
 My youngers both started in Life of Fred Apples and worked at their own pace until they reached a significant amount of new material.
 My oldest was able to start in Life of Fred Algebra.
 However, he had to go back to Beginning Algebra, even though he had already finished Saxon Algebra 1, because of the order the material was introduced.
 This didn’t really slow him down, as he was able to complete both Life of Fred Beginning Algebra and Life of Fred Advanced Algebra in the same year.
 Most of the concepts he knew and understood, but there were a few that were new to him.

 The books are non-consumable.

 Each student needs a notebook they can use for their YTTP.
 We like the Studio C notebooks because they have a zipper pocket where we can keep pencils and flashcards.
 This means that I only have to buy one textbook for the whole family!